vasyaod/abc/README.md

  - track and be aware of your spendings
  - set limits
  - get notified if limits are exceeded
- - to see and download order history and item list
+ - see and download order history and item list

 The plugin doesn't send your data and statistics anywhere without your permission.